-Aloo Kurma Recipe which is usually known as potato kurma is a gravy kind of aloo curry and is similar to other kurma recipes like veg kurma, egg kurma recipe, mutton korma recipe, chicken korma etc which are all rich in making and this particular recipe is made of diced aloo pieces and some nutty ingredients.
+Aloo Kurma Recipe which is usually known as potato kurma is a gravy kind of aloo curry and is similar to other kurma recipes like veg kurma, mutton korma etc which are all rich in making and this particular recipe is made of diced aloo pieces and some nutty ingredients.

-This aloo kurma goes well as a wonderful accompaniment be it with roti or rice.
-This recipe is a traditional hyderabadi aloo kurma recipe into which I have added ingredients like poppy seeds, coconut paste and beaten yogurt to make it rich.
-I have also shared aloo ka paratha which can be served with this potato kurma.
+This kurma goes well as a wonderful accompaniment be it with roti or rice.
+This recipe is a traditional Hyderabadi kurma recipe into which I have added ingredients like poppy seeds, coconut paste and beaten yoghurt to make it rich.
+I have also shared aloo ka paratha which can be served with this kurma.

 This gravy goes well with biryani recipes too and any special rice recipes like veg pulao or any veg or non veg biryani and chapathi or paratha.

-Without fresh herbs the dish is incomplete and my advice is to add those herbs to lift up the flavors of the korma.
+Without fresh herbs the dish is incomplete and my advice is to add those herbs to lift up the flavours of the korma.

-Aloo kurma too can be made in variety of ways and this post is one way of making it…however there are several other ways that can be tried to make this delicious recipe using tomatoes and onion gravies too.
+The kurma too can be made in a variety of ways and this post is one way of making it...however, there are several other ways that can be tried to make this delicious recipe using tomatoes and onion gravies too.

 The kurma made here can be cooked normally or can be pressure cooked.

-The aloo kurma or aloo korma made here is rich with yogurt and other nutty ingredients which usually go in making kurma recipes…
+The aloo kurma or aloo korma made here is rich in yoghurt and other nutty ingredients which usually go in making kurma recipes...